jadeynryan/orcas/README.md

 Sea.
-The [Center for Whale Research](https://www.whaleresearch.com "Center for Whale Research URL") does a lot of really fascinating and important work monitoring their population and posts their survey data on their website.
-Each encounter with the orcas is a separate webpage.
+The [Center for Whale Research](https://www.whaleresearch.com "Center for Whale Research URL") does a lot of really fascinating and important work monitoring their population.
+They post their survey data on their website; each encounter with the orcas is a separate webpage.
 Lately, I’ve been curious and intimidated by web scraping so I decided this would make a great case study and personal project.